janjanicek/typeblox-core/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under Apache License 2.0 + Commons Clause.
+See the License file.